 Azoospermia is a condition in which there’s no measurable sperm in a man’s ejaculate (semen).
 Azoospermia leads to male infertility.

 How common is azoospermia?

-About 1% of all men and 10%-15% of infertile men have azoospermia.
+About 1% of all men and 10% to 15% of infertile men have azoospermia.

-What are the types of azoospermia?
+What are the parts of the male reproductive system?